Mexico Travel Warning

 Queretaro: No advisory is in effect.

 San Luis Potosi: Exercise caution in the state of San Luis Potosi.
-U.S. government personnel may travel outside the City of San Luis Potosi only during daylight hours on toll roads, and must return to the city of San Luis Potosi to abide by a curfew of 1 a.m. to 6 a.m.
+U.S. government personnel may travel outside the city of San Luis Potosi only during daylight hours on toll roads, and must be in their hotel in the city of San Luis Potosi between 1 a.m. to 6 a.m.to abide by an Embassy-imposed curfew.

-Sinaloa: Mazatlan is a major city/travel destination in Sinaloa - Defer non-essential travel to the state of Sinaloa except the city of Mazatlan, where you should exercise caution, particularly late at night and in the early morning.
+Sinaloa: Mazatlan is a major city/travel destination in Sinaloa - Defer non-essential travel to the state of Sinaloa except the cities of Mazatlan, Los Mochis, and the Port of Topolobampo, where you should exercise caution.
 One of Mexico's most powerful criminal organizations is based in the state of Sinaloa, and violent crime rates remain high in many parts of the state.
-Travel off the toll roads in remote areas of Sinaloa is especially dangerous and should be avoided.
-We recommend that any travel in Mazatlan be limited to Zona Dorada and the historic town center, as well as direct routes to/from these locations and the airport.
+Travel in Mazatlan should be limited to Zona Dorada and the historic town center, as well as direct routes to and from these locations and the airport.
+Travel in Los Mochis and Topolobampo is restricted to the city and the port, as well as direct routes to/from these locations and the airport.
+Please see above for general conditions for travel in Mexico.

 Tabasco: Villahermosa is a major city/travel destination in Tabasco- No advisory is in effect.

 Tamaulipas: Matamoros, Nuevo Laredo, Reynosa, and Tampico are major cities in Tamaulipas.
 Defer all non-essential travel to the state of Tamaulipas.
 Throughout the state violent crime, including homicide, armed robbery, carjacking, kidnapping, extortion, and sexual assault, pose significant safety risks.
 State and municipal law enforcement capacity is limited to nonexistent in many parts of Tamaulipas.
 Violent conflicts between rival criminal elements and/or the Mexican military can occur in all parts of the region and at all times of the day.
 Violent criminal activity occurs more frequently along the northern border.
-While no highway routes through Tamaulipas are considered safe, the highways between Matamoros-Ciudad Victoria, Reynosa-Ciudad Victoria, Ciudad Victoria-Tampico, Monterrey-Nuevo Laredo, Matamoros-Reynosa, and Monterrey-Reynosa, are more prone to criminal activity.
 Organized criminal groups sometimes target public and private passenger buses traveling through Tamaulipas.
 These groups sometimes take all passengers hostage and demand ransom payments.
 In Tamaulipas, U.S. government employees are subject to movement restrictions and a curfew between midnight and 6 a.m.
 Matamoros, Reynosa, Nuevo Laredo, and Ciudad Victoria have experienced numerous gun battles and attacks with explosive devices in the past year.
-The number of reported kidnappings in Tamaulipas is among the highest in Mexico, and the number of U.S. citizens reported to the consulates in Matamoros and Nuevo Laredo as being kidnapped, abducted, or disappearing involuntarily in 2014 has also increased.
+The number of reported kidnappings in Tamaulipas is among the highest in Mexico.
+Please see above for general conditions for travel in Mexico.

 Tlaxcala: No advisory is in effect.

-Yucatan: Merida and Chichen Itza are major cities/travel destinations in Yucatan - No advisory is in effect.
+Yucatan: (includes Merida and Chichen Itza) - No advisory is in effect.

 Zacatecas: Exercise caution in the state of Zacatecas.
-Robberies, carjackings, and organized criminal activity remain a concern.
-U.S. government personnel may travel outside the city of Zacatecas only during daylight hours on toll roads, and must return to the city of Zacatecas to abide by a curfew of 1 a.m. to 6 a.m.
+U.S. government personnel may travel outside the city of Zacatecas only during daylight hours on toll roads.
+In the city of Zacatecas, U.S. government personnel must abide by an Embassy-imposed curfew of 1 a.m. to 6 a.m.

 Consulates (with consular districts):